NatixDev/Notes/Simplified JS summary.md

+# Javascript concepts very simplified.
+Useful as a mnemonic.

 ### Closure

-..* Function in another function.
+* Function in another function.

 ### Callback

-..* Function passed as an argument to another function.
+* Function passed as an argument to another function.